 In general, S-VHS can reproduce an image with a higher quality than the average television set is capable of showing.
 Compare that to VHS which always produces a picture quality worse than the worst of mediocre television sets.

-We use S-VHS tapes and equipment for mastering most of our video production work, because it's more than good enough for most jobs which end up on VHS or DVD for playback.
+We used S-VHS tapes and equipment for mastering most of our video production work until the early 2000s, because it's more than good enough for most jobs which end up on VHS or DVD for playback.
 Using greater, and more expensive, formats would be a waste of money (yours and mine).
 And many of recording formats don't have the continuous recording length that we need for some jobs.
 DVD is unsuitable as a mastering format, it uses heavy compression, needs re-encoding (and will usually be recompressed) if you edit it, has a delayed start-up time, isn't very robust, and has many compatibility problems.
 The format used for production and mastering doesn't have to match the format used for end playback, but should be better than it.

 VHS resolution is about 230 horizontal lines.